 The wool of the sheep comes in dark grey, mid grey and silver grey, and within these pre-selected tones there is a whole greyscale spectrum which creates the marvellous, almost metallic sheen of their naturally coloured products.

-All Weebits babywear coloured garments are dyed using eco-friendly low-impact dyes.
+All Weebits coloured merino baby clothes are dyed using eco-friendly low-impact dyes.
 Unlike conventional metal dyes, these dyes contain no heavy metals or other known toxic substances.

 Weebits choose low-impact dyes because it allows us to offer a wide range of colours, while being environmentally conscious.
 If you are very sensitive to chemicals, you should buy our "natural" coloured range of undyed clothes.